-Heat shrink protection is an excellent technique for protecting crucial electrical connections and keeping wire connections secure.
-However, some confusion lingers over the procedure and how it's used.
-Here's what every fleet needs to know about heat shrink.
+Using heat shrink materials is an excellent way to protect crucial electrical connections and keep wire connections secure.
+However, some confusion lingers over heat shrink materials and how they are best used.
+Here's what you need to know.